 As you make your way back along the road, you’ll see a large dead tree on your left.
-Carry on past the tree and temporarily differing from the map once more, continue past Home Farm until you reach lime tree avenue.
-Turn left so the hall is directly in front of you and retrace your steps to the car park.
+Carry on until you reach the exit for Home Farm on your left.
+You have now done a full loop.
+Turn left and retrace your steps to the car park.

 Conservation in action